img

 • You can also apply tea tree oil or sage to the affected area

-• Avoid eating or drinking foods that are spicy, salty, citrusy or easily get stuck in your teeth
+• Avoid eating citrus, or foods that are spicy, salty, acidic or easily get stuck in your teeth

 • Take painkillers such as ibuprofen if the sore is very painful

-One research study found that patients applying mouth gel containing hyaluronic acid (e.g. Gengigel) saw a decrease in ulcer size after just 3 days compared to those rinsing with hyaluronic acid mouthwash.
+One research study found that patients applying mouth gel containing hyaluronic acid (e.g. Gengigel) saw a decrease in ulcer size after just 3 days.

 How long do canker sores last?